Who May Enter

 • “Heroic Quest” Model

 Your novel must be based on the “heroic quest” story pattern, though that pattern may be expressed in many different genres.
-You may submit an adventure, historical fiction, science fiction, fantasy, mystery, thriller/suspense, Western, or inspirational novel—so long as the plot is built around a “heroic quest” model.
+You may submit an adventure, fantasy, science fiction, historical fiction, contemporary, or mystery/thriller novel—so long as the plot is built around a “heroic quest” model.

 • First Person, Unless…